kaustavmu/Learning-to-Use-ML/README.md

 # Learning-to-Use-ML
-Here are all the programs that I have made in the pursuit of learning ML under the supervision of Invigilo AI.
+Here is the first program I made in the pursuit of learning ML under the supervision of Invigilo AI.

 **1. Headphone Detection Model**